sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 - filter
 - invoke

-There are also more specialised goodies, including:
+There are also more specialized goodies, including:

 - function binding
 - JavaScript templating